ccoenraets/phonegap-workshop/readme.md

 ##### Step 1: Create the HomeView Class #####

-1. Create a file called HomeView.js in work/js, and define a HomeView class implemented as follows:
+1. Create a file called HomeView.js in the js directory, and define a HomeView class implemented as follows:

     ```javascript
     var HomeView = function(store) {